-In this tutorial, we explore a number of WordPress plugins that display important information about your website’s health from your WordPress admin dashboard and that help you monitor your site to avoid serious problems caused by memory overload or database errors.
+In this tutorial, we explore a number of WordPress plugins that display important information about your website’s health from your WordPress dashboard and that help you monitor your site to prevent serious problems caused by memory overload or database errors.

 In addition to doing website maintenance on a regular basis, it’s important to constantly monitor the health of your WordPress site, especially if your business depends on your site being up and running and problem-free.

 Some WordPress installations can run out of available PHP memory if the memory limit is set too low.
 This can lead to “fatal” error messages, or “blank” screens that show no information at all.

 If you are hosting your website on a shared server with limited resources, you may want to monitor resources like PHP memory and database size usage to avoid problems.
 Additionally, you may want to have information like server IP address, page load time, query count, etc. handy in case you run into technical problems and need to contact your hosting provider or someone with technical expertise.